FikaKarin/project-a-little-step/README.md

 # Technigo React Starter App

-A Todo app for de-stressing.
+A daily task app for better everyday choices and the envoirement.

 THIS PROJECT WAS MADE BY KARIN LUNDVQIST
 View the project on Netlify: